 Most copywriters list clients or projects on their websites, so you can get a sense of what they’ve done.
 This is an important page to visit if the copywriter claims to be a ‘jack of all trades’ – you’ll soon get a sense of where their real specialities lie.

 You might be impressed to see big names like Coca-Cola or IBM on a copywriter’s CV.
-That certainly denotes strong writing ability, but if you have a smaller company they might not be used to dealing with your way of doing things.
+That certainly denotes strong writing ability, but such a copywriter may find it difficult to work with a small company.

 If you’re serious about using a copywriter, ask if you can talk to one or two of their clients.
 While few copywriters would fake a testimonial, they’re obviously not going to feature any negative sentiments on their site.
 And it can be reassuring to hear things straight from the horse’s mouth, as it were.